 Let’s start with the experience of apartment living.
-When I was younger we lived in an apartment for about a year.
+When I was younger, we lived in an apartment for about a year.
 Apartment hunting wasn’t so bad.
 Go online and look at pictures, email the property manager, and start from there.
-You sign a lease and pay the security deposit, usually a first and last month’s rent, and you move in.
+You sign a lease and pay the security deposit, usually the first and last month’s rent, and you move in.

 Apartment living typically doesn’t involve apartment maintenance.
 When something goes wrong, you typically aren’t responsible for any repairs – unless the damage or issue was caused intentionally or by your negligence.
 The property owner takes care of everything in and outside the apartment unless you break something, then they send you a bill after they fix it.

 Paying rent and living in an apartment has its advantages.
-If your working and don’t have time to deal with the complexities of property maintenance and ownership, then apartment living is actually a pretty good idea.
+If you are working and don’t have time to deal with the complexities of property maintenance and ownership, then apartment living is actually a pretty good idea.

 The Best Apartment Floor To Live On